Estimating Dyadic Treatment Effects with Unknown Confounders: Supplementary Materials for the Numerical Simulation

-\section{Additional Simulation Results}
+\subsection{Additional simulation results}

-In this appendix, we present the supplementary simulation results that complement the discussion in Section \ref{sec:simulation1}.
+Here, we present the supplementary simulation results that complement the discussion in Section \ref{sec:simulation1}.

-To verify the importance of Assumption \ref{as:kernel}(ii) that requires the kernel function $\mathcal{K}$ to be bounded away from zero, we examine how the simulation results change when we use the standard triangular and Epanechnikov kernels that vanish outside $[0, 1]$.
+To verify the impacts of Assumption \ref{as:kernel}(ii) that requires the kernel function $\mathcal{K}$ to be bounded away from zero, we examine how the simulation results change when we use the standard triangular and Epanechnikov kernels that vanish outside $[0, 1]$.
 We consider the same simulation setup as in Section \ref{sec:simulation1} except that we use the standard triangular and Epanechnikov kernels.
-The simulation results are given in Table \ref{tab:MC3}, where 4 and 5 in the column ``Kernel'' indicate the standard triangular and Epanechnikov kernels, respectively.
-Differently from the main simulation results in Table \ref{tab:MC1}, AMSE for the DATE estimation in Table \ref{tab:MC3} is drastically worse, which highlights the importance of Assumption \ref{as:kernel}(ii).
+The simulation results are given in Table \ref{tab:MC3}, where 4 and 5 in the column $\mathcal{K}$ indicate the standard triangular and Epanechnikov kernels, respectively.
+Differently from the main simulation results in Table \ref{tab:MC1}, the average mean squared error for the dyadic ATE estimation in Table \ref{tab:MC3} is drastically worse, which highlights the importance of Assumption \ref{as:kernel}(ii).

-Recall that we set the bandwidth parameter $b$ as the $h = \sqrt{(\log n) / n}$-th quantile of $\{ \tilde d(i, j) \}_{j: j \neq i}$ for the main Monte Carlo experiment in Section \ref{sec:simulation1}.
+Recall that we set the bandwidth parameter $b$ as the $h = \sqrt{(\log n) / n}$-th quantile of $\{ \tilde d(i, j): j \neq i \}$ for the main Monte Carlo experiment in Section \ref{sec:simulation1}.
 To investigate how the performance of our method depends on this bandwidth selection, we report the simulation results when setting $h = 0.5 \sqrt{(\log n) / n}$ and $h = 2 \sqrt{(\log n) / n}$ in Tables \ref{tab:MC4} and \ref{tab:MC5}.
 Comments similar to the main simulation results reported in Table \ref{tab:MC1} can apply, and interestingly, the largest bandwidth outperforms the other choices in this simulation setup.

+To examine the validity and the testing power of permutation inference developed in Appendix \ref{sec:permutation}, Table \ref{tab:permutation} reports the rejection frequencies for each data generating process across nominal significance levels $\alpha \in \{ 0.1, 0.05, 0.01 \}$.
+The rejection frequencies in the null setup are sufficiently close to their nominal levels, which corroborates the result in Theorem \ref{thm:size}.
+In contrast, in the linear and quadratic DATE setups, the rejection frequencies are sufficiently high and tend to 100\% as $n$ increases, suggesting the consistency of our permutation test.